katesroad/Analyzing-Social-Network-Data/series/Object Oriented Programming in Java/notes.md

 With a scope being destroyed, all variables defined in that scope disappear.

 - keyword **this** is not strictly required in constructor and methods.
 You can omit it, and java will work just fine.

+- JDK and JRE

+  >1.
+JDK (Java development Kit) is the binary file that contains the toolkit for developing application in Java.
+  >2.
+JRE(Java runtime enviroment) is a software that makes it available for uses to run JAVA application using a combination of Java code and libraries from the JDK.